17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 When I’m a miserable old felon sitting on the porch looking back at my epic failures, it’s important that you learn from those experiences and pass that wisdom on down to the next generation, paying it forward as they say.

 Member how you’d hear someone go… Yeah, you don’t wanna grow up to be like him.
 Look how they turned out.
 Well…. here I am.
-With that, I’d like to impart some wisdom on the young impressionable minds in what to do (and not) when navigating the murky waters of this world.
+With that, I’d like to impart some wisdom to the young impressionable minds in what to do (and not) when navigating the murky waters of this world.

 17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

-1) Family first… Everything else secondary.
+1) Family first… Everything else is secondary.

 After some time reflecting, you start to realize what really matters in this lifetime.
 You stop giving such high importance to silly things that will fade away and not be there at the very end.
 The people you surround yourself with should not be one of those things though.

 Blood is thicker than water.
-And while I won’t poo poo the value of friendships, there’s a bond that can’t be ignored within your own blood line.
+And while I won’t poo poo the value of friendships, there’s a bond that can’t be ignored within your own bloodline.
 There’s a sense of culture and pride that’s lost these days with family and the younger generation.
 They don’t know their lineage.
 Where they came from.
 What their family has endured to get here.

 These are the people that will be there for you (at least should be) when the dust settles.
 They’ll be there to bail you out.
 They’ll be there shedding tears in front of a judge.
-They’ll also be there getting in a drunken verbal altercation during family gatherings (Happy Thanksgiving).
+They’ll also be there getting into a drunken verbal altercation during family gatherings (Happy Thanksgiving).
 They are there for you.
 And you are to be for them.

 2) Learn from something, then do not repeat.